Hoopoes/FastStart/README.md

 </p>

 # FastAPI Starter Kit

-**FastAPI Starter Kit** is a modular and flexible starting point for building web applications with FastAPI.
+**FastAPI Starter Kit** is a modular and flexible starting point for building backend microservices with FastAPI.
 This repository provides a robust base structure with various extensions and configurations to help you get started quickly and efficiently.

 ## Features